NetApp/nar_compute_firmware_upgrade/README_UPGRADE_STEPS.md

 ```
 ansible-playbook -i hosts site.yml -e 'username=username password=password client-id=client-id audience=mnode_api'
 ```
-13. After the upgrade is complete, verify the BMC, BIOS, and NIC versions:
+13. After the upgrade is complete, verify the BMC, BIOS, and NIC versions.
  1. Open a web browser and browse to the IP address of the management node.
  2. Log in to NetApp Hybrid Cloud Control by providing the storage cluster administrator credentials.
  3. In the top bar, select **Upgrade**, then select **COMPUTE FIRMWARE**, then expand the appropriate cluster and select the latest package to view the current version.